tomorrowkey/android-screen-record/README.md

 ===

 - A command to take screen record for Android
-- The movie file convert into gif animation automatically.
+- The movie file convert into (gif|low fps mp4) files automatically.

 # Sample